brianr747/platform/DesignNotes.md

 will migrate from SQLite class to the  base class, and only the query syntax will be saved as  data in the subclass (if possible).
 Then adding a new SQL format will just be a question of changing the syntax to be SQL-dialect specific.

+Given the simplicity of the SQL, it is unclear whether SQLAlchemy is overkill.

 ## "Tickers" and Multi-Data Type Entities